dockhero/documentation/README.md

 CONTAINER   ID   IMAGE   COMMAND   CREATED   STATUS   PORTS   NAMES
 ```

-If in your console you need to quickly switch between the local Docker and Dockhero, you can use shortcuts:
+Whenever in your console you need to combine the local Docker and Dockhero, you can use shortcuts:

 ```
-heroku dh:docker <command>            # call docker <command> on Dockhero cluster
+heroku dh:docker <command>            # execute docker <command> on Dockhero cluster heroku dh:compose <command>           # call docker-compose <command> on Dockhero cluster
 ```

+The `dh:compose` shortcut assumes that your stack is named `dockhero-compose.yml`.
+It provides